joeduffy/joeduffy.github.io/_posts/2015-12-19-safe-native-code.md

 2. Specialize only a subset of instantiations, and create an erased instantiation for the rest.
 3. Specialize everything.
 This gives the best performance, but at some complexity.

 Java uses #1 (in fact, erasure is baked into the language).
-Many ML compilers use #2.
+Many ML compilers use #2.  .NET's NGen compilation model is sort of a variant of #2, where things that can be trivially specialized are specialized, and everything else is JIT compiled.  .NET Native doesn't yet have a solution to this problem, which means 3rd party libraries, separate compilation, and generics are a very big TBD.
 As with everything in Midori, we picked the hardest path, with the most upside, which meant #3.
-Actually I'm being a little glib; we had several ML compiler legends on the team, and #2 is fraught with peril; just dig a little into [some papers]( http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.98.2165&rep=rep1&type=pdf) on how hard this can get, since it's difficult to know a priori which instantiations are going to be performance critical to a program.
+Actually I'm being a little glib; we had several ML compiler legends on the team, and #2 is fraught with peril; just dig a little into [some papers]( http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.98.2165&rep=rep1&type=pdf) on how hard (and clever) this can get.
+It's difficult to know a priori which instantiations are going to be performance critical to a program.
+My own experience trying to get C# code into the heart of Windows back in the Longhorn days also reinforced this; we didn't want JIT'ting and the rules for what generics you could and couldn't use in that world were so mind boggling they eventually led to greek formulas.

 Anyway, Midori's approach turned out to be harder than it sounded at first.